xstater/XTrie/README.md

 Trie

 ## Trie
+    namespace trie
-    trie::Trie<Type> which Type is the additional data.
+    Trie<Type> which Type is the additional data.

 ### functions
 ```